 After studying watersheds and riparian zones, students can participate in riparian restoration projects through our partnership with Portland Parks & Recreation, including:

 - Mulching and trail maintenance

 Cost and Transportation

 Slough School programs are offered free of charge to teachers and students within the Columbia Slough Watershed.
-Thanks to funding from Metro, the Gray Family, and the Cities of Gresham and Fairview, we can help with school bus transportation fees.
+Thanks to funding from the Gray Family, Portland Water Bureau and the Cities of Gresham and Fairview, we can help with school bus transportation fees.
 Please check with Jennifer, the Education Director, about billing your academic transportation to Slough School.

 We plan for Slough School field lessons to be in line with the science curriculum and standards that you are meeting in the classroom.

 Our programming supports Next Generation Science Standards at each grade level.